What time is The Ashes 2017 on TV? Where can I watch it?

 What time is the Ashes on TV?

-Day two of the first Ashes test is set to start at at 11.30pm GMT – half an hour earlier than the previous day, due to the time lost during a 190-minute rain delay, with live coverage on BT Sport 1.
+The first Ashes test continues at at 12.00pm GMT – with live coverage on BT Sport 1 from 11.30pm.

 Where can I watch it for free?